-Whether a museum, an overnight, or a park, we all have fond memories of our favorite field trips as a kid.
+Whether at a museum, an overnight, or a park, we all have fond memories of our favorite field trips as a kid.
 But field trips are more than an exciting deviation from the typical book learning — they also provide many benefits.
-They provide an opportunity for the students to see in real life what they have been learning about.
+They allow the students to see what they have been learning about in real life.
 But how do we provide those benefits now that much of our lives are virtual?

 Field Trips Provide Real-World Learning

-Being able to learn beyond their classroom provides deeper insights about a particular topic.
-They are able to learn through seeing and interacting with the subject of learning.
-They are better able to put context around the topic by seeing it in action.
-They are also able to exercise some responsibility and independence as they are out into the world without their parents.
+Learning beyond their classroom provides deeper insights into a particular topic.
+They can learn through seeing and interacting with the subject of learning.
+They can better put context around the topic by seeing it in action.
+They can also exercise some responsibility and independence as they are out into the world without their parents.

 Field Trips Provide Academic Growth